 Take a dip in an apple cider vinegar bath.
 As a natural antibacterial, the remedy may keep odor-causing microbes in check.
 Additionally, by decreasing your skin's pH, it could make your skin a less desirable environment for excess bacteria.

 Again, these benefits are hypothetical, as researchers haven't studied how vinegar baths affect body odor.
 But if you're looking for a natural way to deodorize, soaking in diluted apple cider vinegar might lend a hand.

-Warts are caused by the human papillomavirus, also known as HPV.
-Some people treat them with apple cider vinegar, even though there isn't any hard research on its efficacy.
+Warts8 are caused by the human papillomavirus, also known as HPV.
+Some people treat them with apple cider vinegar, even though there isn't any hard research9 on its efficacy.
 It's said that the vinegar has antiviral properties that can heal warts.
 Others believe apple cider vinegar is like salicylic acid—a standard treatment option—which dissolves warts over time.

 Yet, the only link between HPV and vinegar is seen in screening tests.
 The acetic acid in vinegar turns HPV lesions white, which makes them easier to notice.

 Despite the lack of evidence, many folks stand by apple cider vinegar as an anti-wart remedy.
 It's typically diluted and applied to the wart or added to a bath.
 Either way, you'll be glad to know that warts usually disappear on their own in a couple of weeks or months.

 In a world of facial serums and jade rollers, it's easy to forget about preventing wrinkles on the body.
 Creases and folds, after all, can show up in areas like the neck and arms.
 This is especially likely if your skin has a high pH, which is associated with wrinkling.
 (More acidic skin, on the other hand, is linked to less wrinkle formation10.)